Food for thought

 This is where generalised models show their strength.
 Rather than relying on hand-tuned assumptions, they draw on patterns from across businesses and industries to form realistic expectations, whilst also keeping these priors weak enough to let the data lead, not dictate.

 Here’s the bottom line: models are math, not magic.
-They can’t break apart data that has no variation.
+They can’t break apart data that has no variation, which is why clean design is essential when applying multiple linear regression analysis to large, interdependent datasets.
 And marketers, we have more power than we think to fix this.
 Nate summed it up perfectly when he said, “The only real way to break apart multicollinearity is to get rid of multicollinearity — and we can do this by adding more variation, not just in the amounts that we’re spending on each channel but the timing.”

 So how do you solve Multicollinearity?